dgkanatsios/AzureContainerInstancesManagement/README.md

 - `CONTAINER_GROUP_TEMPLATE`: the ARM template for the container group that will be deployed.
 You can use the contents of [this](/various/defaultContainerGroupTemplate.json) file as a starting point (same file you can use for the OpenArena demo).

 The autoscaling is considered work in progress but can be used as a starting point for you to establish your own rules.

+## Inspiration
+This project was heavily inspired by a similar project that deals with a similar issue but uses Azure VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).

 ## FAQ